Saasufy/saasufy-components/README.md

 - `model-values`: An optional list of key-value pairs in the format `field1=value1,field2=value2` to add to the newly created resource alongside the values collected from the user via the form.
 For non-string values, the type should be provided in the format `fieldName:type=value`; supported types are `string`, `number` and `boolean`.
 Unlike `collection-fields` which are rendered as input elements in the form, `model-values` are not shown to the user.
 - `success-message`: A message to show the user if the resource has been successfully added to the collection after submitting the form.
 - `trim-spaces`: If this attribute exists on the element, then leading and trailing spaces will be trimmed from each input element's value before submitting the form.
+- `auto-reset-hidden-inputs`: If this attribute exists, then `hidden` input elements which are inside the `collection-adder-form` will be cleared along with other input fields.
+By default, `hidden` input elements are not cleared when the form is reset.

 **Attributes of slotted input, select, textarea... elements**